jac-uk/documentation/docs/architecture/index.md

 ## <a name="context"></a> Level 1: System Context diagram

 The following context diagram is suitable for anyone to gain a high-level overview of the system.
-It shows the main personas interacting with the Digital Platform and the existing software systems it connects to.
+It shows the main personas interacting with the Digital Platform and the existing software the system connects to.

 ![System Context diagram](jac-overview-Context.svg)